PureDevTools

 JSON Beautifier vs JSON Minifier

-JSON beautifier (this tool’s Format button) expands compact JSON by adding newlines and indentation.
+JSON beautifier (the Format button) expands compact JSON by adding newlines and indentation.
 It makes JSON easy to read, inspect, and debug, but increases file size.
 Use it during development, debugging, and code review.

 Example — the same JSON before and after formatting: